 Can VR decide not to provide certain services if they are available elsewhere?
 Yes.
 If you can get comparable services elsewhere, VR may require you to obtain those services.
 However, there are certain benefits that are exempt from the comparable benefits rule.
 Moreover, if determining the availability of those services would interrupt or delay your progress towards your employment outcome, a job placement, or if you are at extreme medical risk, VR may not require a determination of availability of those comparable services before providing services itself.

 Will I have to pay for any of my services through VR?
 Maybe.
 VR may require you to contribute to certain services if you are financially able to, based on a financial needs test.
 However, there are certain services that VR may not require you to pay for.
 These include assessment, counseling, guidance, interpreter or reader services, personal assistance services, and a variety of job-related services.
 If you receive Social Security or Supplemental Security Income (SSI) benefits, VR may not require you to pay for services.

 If VR says no, is there anything I can do?
-Yes.
 If you are dissatisfied with any decision VR has made in your case, such as an eligibility decision, a decision that you cannot benefit from VR services, or a decision not to provide a given service to you, there are several avenues you can pursue to get a reconsideration of a decision.
 The state’s rules provide for administrative reviews, mediation, and hearings.
 The Client Assistance Program at the Governor’s Commission on Disability (see below), or Disability Rights Center - NH, can tell you more about your options.
-See the list of resources elsewhere in this RAP Sheet for contact information.

 Code of Federal Regulations for Vocational Rehabilitation Services program 34 CFR 361